Skip to content

 This case scenario tests the situation where multiple jobs are being concurrently written at the same location.

 This scenario works only for Iceberg as it supports multiple concurrent writes.
-A workflow with two jobs is defined to write at the same data location.

 Implementation details